2021-DL-Training-Program/Lab5-Vision-Transformer/README.md

 ## Additional Resources
 * ViT_example.py
-    This code shows how to implement standard ViT from scratch.
+    This code shows how to implement a standard ViT from scratch.